philstutorials/philstutorials.github.io/CPSC359W.md

  > two bit counter with a single enable input.
  > A normal two bit counter cycles through outputing:
  > 00, 01, 10, 11.
  > Try it first using D flip-flops.
-Then with JK flip-flops.
+Then try it again with JK flip-flops.